armory-io/armory-stack/README.md

 #### Authentication dependencies

-Our fork of Citest has been modified to accept SSL client certificates.
+Our fork of Citest has been modified to accept SSL client certificates using the environment variables listed below.
 Your client cert must not require a passphrase.

 - `CLIENT_CERTIFICATE_PATH` - path to certificate
 - `CLIENT_CERTIFICATE_KEY_PATH` - path to private key